 In my weariness I come to Jesus, and He gives me rest.
 I work with Him and learn from Him, for His yoke is easy and His burden is light.
 He refreshes my soul (Matt.
 11:28–30).

 I submit myself to God.
 I resist the devil, and he must flee from me.
 I draw near to God, and He draws near to me (James 4:7–8).

 The Bible contains truth to counter any of Satan’s attacks.
-Locate a Scripture related to whatever you’re facing, and then begin to speak it aloud throughout your day.
+Locate a scripture related to whatever you face, then begin to speak it aloud throughout your day.
 Remember: The father of lies has no power when the truth of the Father is present!